boneill02/swerve/README.md

 ## Copying

-All of the source code for the kernel and libc are licensed under the GNU GPL v3 (LICENSE.gpl), unless otherwise noted.
-All documentation (in the doc directory) is licensed under the GNU FDL v1.3 (LICENSE.gfdl), unless otherwise noted.
-All videos, images, and audio are licensed under the Creative Commons Attribution Share-Alike 3.0 License (<http://creativecommons.org/licenses/by-sa/3.0/>).
+All of the source code for the kernel and libc are licensed under the GNU GPL v3 (see LICENSE.gpl), unless otherwise noted.
+All documentation (in the doc directory) is licensed under the GNU FDL v1.3 (see LICENSE.gfdl), unless otherwise noted.
+All videos, images, and audio are licensed under the Creative Commons Attribution Share-Alike 3.0 Unported License (<http://creativecommons.org/licenses/by-sa/3.0/>).